Robin-Ferm/Robin-Ferm.github.io/_posts/2021-10-12-Monitoring-Cloud-Applications.md

 ## Describe how logging can help you with security in your application

+There are many security benefits of logging, for example, Azure offers a way for you to get alerts with your own alert rules that you've set with different conditions.
+Logging user actions can also help you improve your security in lots of ways because it provides a way for the administrators to reconstruct events, detect intrusions and analyze problems such a s poor performance or unexpected system behavior.

 ## Explain your queries

 This query shows how many requests is from a specific city on a specific day.